New Medical Device Design and Development Services

 Catheter Product Design Verification

-Duke Empirical provides design verification for new products according to EN 13485:2016 compliant design control standards to confirm that the design meets all of the defined requirements for the intended use.
+DUKE Empirical provides design verification for new products according to ISO 13485:2016 compliant design control standards to confirm that the design meets all of the defined requirements for the intended use.

 The design verification process confirms that the design input, which is provided by the client, meets the design output, which is confirmed by empirical methods.
 The medical design and manufacturing process follows a phased approach.